-Learn more about our GIVE initiatives
+Learn more about our social goals

 Better Work is a global initiative mobilizing brands, governments, factory owners and workers to improve working conditions in the garment industry.
 The program, a partnership between the UN's ILO and the IFC, a member of the World Bank Group, manages factory assessments and trainings to empower factories to improve the lives of their workers.
 The Children's Place supports Better Work's priorities of setting up structures to boost worker-management dialog and implement lasting workplace improvements.

 The Children's Place is a signatory of the Social & Labor Convergence Project (SLCP).
 This multi-stakeholder initiative is a collaboration between manufacturers, retailers, industry groups, and civil society organizations to develop a simple, unified and effective assessment framework to factory monitoring.
 Our shared goal is to increase the effectiveness of factory audits, reduce audit fatigue and better utilize collective resources in the apparel supply chain.

 As a member of Nirapon, The Children’s Place is committed to sustaining a culture of factory safety in Bangladesh.
 Building on the work of the Alliance for Bangladesh Worker Safety, Nirapon is a locally managed organization tasked with overseeing the ongoing safety, training and helpline efforts of the factories from which Nirapon members source.